Change authority for accounts

 }

-1. We pass spl_token_mint account.
-We are changing freeze authority for this mint
+spl_token_mintaccount.
+We are changing freeze authority for this mint - We

 Step-2: Create a set_freeze_account_authority instruction